Get your VA certificate in as fast as 8 hours — fully online & DMV-approved!

 How to Check Your Virginia Driving Record Online: A Complete Guide

-How to check your Virginia driving record online through the DMV
+Learn how to check your Virginia driving record online through the DMV, what information it includes, and how to improve it.

 Mar 2, 2026